-12The manipulation of bitwise flags is described at Wikipedia (see "Bit field") and elsewhere.
+13The manipulation of bitwise flags is described at Wikipedia (see "Bit field") and elsewhere.

-$^{^{13}}$ For example, in Illumina paired-end sequencing, first (0x40) corresponds to the R1 'forward' read and last (0x80) to the R2 'reverse' read.
+$^{^{14}}$ For example, in Illumina paired-end sequencing, first (0x40) corresponds to the R1 'forward' read and last (0x80) to the R2 'reverse' read.
 (Despite the terminology, this is unrelated to the segments' orientations when they are mapped: either, neither, or both may have their reverse flag bits (0x10) set after mapping.)

-- 4. POS: 1-based leftmost mapping POSition of the first CIGAR operation that "consumes" a reference base (see table below).
+- 3. RNAME: Reference sequence NAME of the alignment.
+If @SQ header lines are present, RNAME (if not '') must be present in one of the SQ-SN tag.
+An unmapped segment without coordinate has a '' at this field.
+However, an unmapped segment may also have an ordinary coordinate such that it can be placed at a desired position after sorting.
+If RNAME is '', no assumptions can be made about POS and CIGAR. - 4.
+POS: 1-based leftmost mapping POSition of the first CIGAR operation that "consumes" a reference base (see table below).
 The first base in a reference sequence has coordinate 1.
 POS is set as 0 for an unmapped read without coordinate.
 If POS is 0, no assumptions can be made about RNAME and CIGAR. - 5.
 MAPQ: MAPping Quality.
 It equals $-10 \log{10} \Pr\{\text{mapping position is wrong}\}$, rounded to the nearest integer.
 A value 255 indicates that the mapping quality is not available. - 6.
 CIGAR: CIGAR string.
 The CIGAR operations are given in the following table (set '' if unavailable):